-As the awe-inspiring landscapes of Spitsbergen come into view this is where your true High Arctic wilderness experience begins.
+As the awe-inspiring landscapes of Spitsbergen come into view this is where your true High Arctic wilderness experience gets even more exciting.
 The spectacular fjords, coasts, and islands in the western part of Svalbard are a haven for wildlife and your ship will traverse through these lands in search of the polar bears, Arctic fox, reindeer, walrus, a variety of whales and an abundance of birds that call these lands their home.

 This is a true expedition style cruise and as such the route taken will be heavily dependent on ice and weather conditions.
 Your experienced captain and expedition leaders will decide the itinerary and continually adjust plans as conditions and opportunities warrant.
 You can be assured that the best possible advantage will be taken to explore as much of this wild and remote corner of the Arctic as possible.

 Throughout your time here you will experience the archipelago’s most impressive scenery and some of the Arctic’s best wildlife viewing opportunities.
 Deep fjords and narrow channels are flanked by jagged snowy mountain peaks and immense tidewater glaciers calve icebergs into turquoise waters.

 Your days will be filled with exciting Zodiac excursions and land visits, and as well as the scenery and wildlife there will also be time to discover the rich history and geological features of the area including the historical remnants of whaling camps, coal mining operations, trappers’ cabins, staging areas for historic attempts to discover the North Pole, and even an abandoned polar research station.